karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 > **NOTE:** Raylib provides the height of the screen using `rl.GetScreenHeight()`.
 This proc will return `720`, i.e. the value we initially fed into `rl.InitWindow`.
 It's a good idea to ask raylib instead of just writing `720`, as the window might have changed size.

 What's up with that `f32(` thing in `if player_pos.y > f32(rl.GetScreenHeight()) - 64 {`?
-As I've said before the player's position is a Vector2, and a Vector2 consists of decimal numbers.
+As I've said before the player's position is a `Vector2`, and a `Vector2` consists of decimal numbers.
 The type of those decimal numbers is actually called `f32`, which stands for "32 bit floating point number".
+So a `Vector2` is actually just two `f32` values tucked into a single thing called a `Vector2`.

 Now, `rl.GetScreenHeight()` gives you a value of type `i32`, which stands for "32 bit integer number".
 Odin doesn't automatically convert integers to decimal numbers etc, you have to do that yourself.
 So in order to be able to compare the decimals numbers in the player's position to the screen height, we must convert the screen height to a decimal number too.
 The `f32()` thingy that surrounds the `rl.GetScreenHeight()` does just that, it is called a _cast_ and it's a way to convert one type to another type.

 If you now play the game again, you can walk around with the arrow keys and press space to jump: